cytopia/devilbox/docs/vhost-gen/example-add-subdomains.rst

      __CUSTOM__
      </VirtualHost>

-All you will have to do, is to add another ``ServerName`` directive which does catch-all:
+All you will have to do, is to add a ``ServerAlias`` directive which does catch-all:

 .. code-block:: yaml
    :caption: /home/user/devilbox/data/www/project-1/.devilbox/apache22.yml